 The School of Drama John Wells Directing Program is a three-year graduate directing MFA.
 It is designed for directors who wish to expand and develop their skills and join a think tank to envision the future of theater and contemporary performance.

 The John Wells Directing Fellows are encouraged to think critically and adventurously about their work in a generative environment.
-The program admits two highly motivated directors as John Wells Fellows (Full Tuition Covered) each year who demonstrate the ability and drive to articulate their own vision for the theater.
+The program admits two highly motivated directors as John Wells Fellows each year who demonstrate the ability and drive to articulate their own vision for theater and contemporary performance.
 Directing skills are honed in workshops and performances, as well as through theory, history, and studio classes.

 Future Stages is an innovative class that integrates video and new media into theater in a laboratory environment.
 Working collaboratively across disciplines, John Wells Fellows investigate innovative approaches to contemporary theater, foster creative ways of storytelling and communication, and strengthen their ability to articulate artistic goals.
 Communication with collaborators and integration of design are considered critical tools for all directors and design classes are emphasized in our curriculum.

 The John Wells Graduate Directing Program also includes the study of theatre theory, history, dramaturgy, and design classes, as well as electives from departments across the University.
 A key component of the program: John Wells Fellows direct at least one production per semester, progressing from smaller projects to larger productions and finally to an MFA thesis production.
 In the second and third year productions, John Wells Fellows work with students from Acting/Music Theatre, Design, Dramaturgy and Production Technology and Management.
 Final MFA Thesis productions are presented as part of the School of Drama’s Subscription Series.

-Additionally, through the Visiting Artists Program, nationally and internationally recognized guest directors and performers visit the school to discuss and give feedback on student productions.
+Additionally, through the Visiting Artists Program, nationally and internationally recognized guest directors, persenters, and performers visit the school to discuss and give feedback on student productions.

 Recent visiting artists have included: